-I am a chef, entrepreneur, blogger, cookbook author & teacher of cooking and I’m dedicated to helping you
+I am a chef, entrepreneur, blogger, and cookbook author.
+I am also the founder of Bonicelli Cooking Club and I’m dedicated to helping you #BeAStarInYourKitchen!

 Over the years, I’ve written over a thousand recipes, cooked for thousands of people, and trained many home cooks and culinary professionals.
 Through it all, I have become increasingly aware that many people simply aren’t inspired to get into the kitchen and make cooking a regular part of their lives.
 Even though there is a lot of information out there, they don’t necessarily have the knowledge, skills, or time it takes to enjoy the process.
 Experienced cooks have the same challenges, but they have learned to accommodate those challenges.
 That information is what I want to share with you.
 Membership in the club is designed to be inspirational, seasonal, and consistent.
 Not only will we address the basic and not-so-basic aspects of the home kitchen, but we are also going to explore wine, beer, cheese, and many other food-related areas.
 Do you have something you want to learn more about?
 I will work to include your interests in the club classes.
 Everything I do comes from the perspective of a professional chef who has been an avid home cook for 30 years.
 Explore with me in the Bonicelli Cooking Club.